Hserfx/steam_trading/README.md

 # steam_trading
-bot intended to sell massive amount of chosen cs_go boxes on steam
+Bot intended to sell massive amount of chosen items on steam

+IN PROGRESS...